thiblahute/meson-website/Reference-manual.md

 This function creates a generator object that can be used to run custom compilation commands.
 The only positional argument is the executable to use.
 It can either be a self-built executable or one returned by find_program.
 Keyword arguments are the following:

-- `arguments` list the command line arguments passed to the command
+- `arguments` a list of template strings that will be the command line arguments passed to the executable
-- `output` a template string (or list of strings) defining how an output file name is generated from a source file name
+- `output` a template string (or list of template strings) defining how an output file name is (or multiple output names are) generated from a single source file name
-- `depfile` is a dependency file that a generator can write listing all the additional files this target depends on, for example a C compiler would list all the header files it included, and a change in any one of these files triggers a recompilation
+- `depfile` is a template string pointing to a dependency file that a generator can write listing all the additional files this target depends on, for example a C compiler would list all the header files it included, and a change in any one of these files triggers a recompilation

 The returned object also has methods that are documented in the [object methods section](#generator-object) below.

+The template strings passed to all the above kwargs accept the following special substitutions:

+- `@PLAINNAME@`: the complete input file name, e.g: `foo.c` becomes `foo.c` (unchanged)
+- `@BASENAME@`: the base of the input filename, e.g.: `foo.c.y` becomes `foo.c` (extension is removed)

+In addition to the above, the `arguments` kwarg also accepts the following special substitutions:

+- `@OUTPUT@`: the full path to the output file
+- `@INPUT@`: the full path to the input file
+- `@SOURCE_DIR@`: the full path to the root of the source tree
+- `@BUILD_DIR@`: the full path to the root of the build dir where the output will be placed

 NOTE: Generators should only be used for outputs that will only be used as inputs for a [build target](#build_target) or a [custom target](#custom_target).
 When you use the processed output of a generator in multiple targets, the generator will be run multiple times to create outputs for each target.
 Each output will be created in an target-private directory.